M64GitHub/flipper_base_app/README.md

 ```

 ## Building
-There are some differences between building this app "standalone" (possible for the standard firmware), or in context / as a part of a whole (custom) firmware.
+There are some differences between building this app "standalone" (in it's own folder - possible for the standard firmware), or in context / as a part of a whole (custom) firmware.
 When building for the standard-library, you can use the flipper simplified build tool `ufbt`.
 Else you will need to build with the standard flipper build tool `fbt`.

 ### Build for the standard firmware
 Build: